m7a/lp-gmusicradio/README-draft.md

    cup of tea due to its behaviour of writing rating information directly to the song files.
  * <https://github.com/strawberrymusicplayer/strawberry>
- * MPD ecosystem -- there is a whole slew of programs related to the _Music Player Daemon_.
+ * MPD ecosystem -- there is a whole ecosystem of programs related to the _Music Player Daemon_.
 The general idea of MPD is to separate the playback and database as a server (MPD) from the GUI (client).
    See <https://mpd.readthedocs.io/en/stable/user.html> and for the clients: